 Hufflepuff House: Different varieties of Blue Pirates, from the Dyne family to Centime, Gilder, and Clara.
 All of them join the final fight against Galcian.

-100% Heroism Rating: One of the few benefits of a high Swashbuckler Rating is that NPC shopkeepers- especially on Sailors' Island- will gush over your celebrity status.
-Still won't give you a discount though.
+100% Heroism Rating: One of the benefits of a high Swashbuckler Rating is that NPC shopkeepers- especially on Sailors' Island- will gush over your celebrity status.
 In addition, getting the title Vyse the Legend - which involves getting 100% Completion - unlocks an optional boss fight and a few other perks.